-American Semiconductor Distributed Energy Hydrogenics Plug Power Ultralife Batteries Beacon Power Entorian Technologies Maxwell SatCon Valence Technologies Capstone Technology FuelCell Energy Pervasive Software Technology Research All of these companies had less than \$100 million in revenues and similar market capitalizations to the Company.
-We have used this group of companies as there is an absence of other directly comparable and similarly sized publicly traded UPS companies in the U.S. that we can benchmark ourselves with, and because this population is reflective of the universe that we compete in for personnel.
-On the recommendation of the Committee, we have also instructed Radford to include in our comparative peer group a local Austin company and several other clean-technology or alternative energy companies with whom we are often compared by the financial community, which are included in the list above.
+All of these companies had less than \$200 million in revenues and/or similar market capitalizations to the Company.
+We have used this group of companies as there is an absence of other directly comparable and similarly sized publicly traded UPS companies in the U.S. with which we can benchmark ourselves, and because this population is reflective of the universe in which we compete for personnel.
+The Committee instructed Radford to include in our comparative peer group several local Austin companies and several other clean-technology or alternative energy companies with whom we are often compared by the financial community, which are included in the list above.